Last Modified: August 15, 2019

 20. Limitation of Liability

 a.
-Both parties agree that in no event shall the other party be liable in relation to the Agreement and Terms or any operations arising out of the Agreement and Terms to the maximum extent permitted by applicable law.
+Both parties agree that the other party shall have no liability under this Agreement except as expressly provided in this Agreement or as required by law.
 The parties are not responsible for any of the following: i) loss of profits, revenues, or sales, ii) loss of bargain, iii) loss of opportunity iv) loss of use of any service or any computer equipment, v) loss of time on the part of management or other staff, vi) professional fees or expenses, vii) damage to or loss of data, vii) any indirect, special, incidental, exemplary, extraordinary, punitive, or consequential damages of any kind whatsoever.

 b.
 In the event that one party is unsatisfied with the service provided, their sole recourse shall be to terminate the Agreement.
 In no event shall a party be liable for any incidental, consequential, or punitive damages as a result of its performance or breach of the Agreement and Terms.